Best of Cinque Terre Itinerary – Restaurants, Towns, and Trip Planning Tips

 Ben and I just returned from what I can only describe as 10 of the happiest days of my life.

 We hiked through tiny, rainbow-colored towns clinging to the sides of cliffs (Cinque Terre—that’s the part of the trip this post is about).

 We took in priceless art and ate gelato twice (or thrice) a day in Florence.
-(I have a post for that part of the trip, including everywhere you need to eat, coming soon.)
+(I have a post for that part of the trip right here: Best of Florence.)